Yeeldx/yeeldbox-devdocs/docs/contributing/contributor-tools.md

 ### Meetings

-Yearn contributors host meetings when necessary on Google Hangouts.
+Yeeldx contributors host meetings when necessary on Google Hangouts.
 These are not centrally organized and arise organically within discussions between contributors or teams, as such, invitations are up to the individuals organizing these discussions.
 Invitations are sent to contributors by Discord or Telegram and Google Calendar automatically schedules the event and sends reminders.

 - [Jitsi Meet](https://meet.jit.si)
 - [Google Meet](https://meet.google.com/_meet)